An Empirical Study of Self-Admitted Technical Debt in Machine Learning Software: Case Study Setup

 \subsubsection{Choice of ML Domains}

-Applications of ML algorithms (ML-based systems) are prevalent in Healthcare, Finance, Retail, Travel, Social Media, etc.~\cite{dargan2020survey,deng2016deep,kamath2019deep,singh2021applications}.
+Applications of ML algorithms (ML-based systems) are prevalent in Healthcare, Finance, Retail, Travel, Social Media, etc.~\cite{dargan2020survey,deng2016deep,kamath2019deep}.
 All such industrial applications can be grouped into three high-level domains, namely, Image Processing, Natural Language Processing, and Audio Processing~\cite{das2015applications}.
 Recently, the use of reinforcement learning in Autonomous Gameplay has been gaining a lot of attention from academia and the industry~\cite{albrecht2018autonomous}, prompting us to include it in our dataset as well.
 Additionally, we include the Self Driving Car domain due to its widespread use in industry and the significant attention it has received from researchers~\cite{badue2021self}.
 The Self Driving Car domain mostly leverages computer vision in their perception modules and is an extended version of Image Processing~\cite{ma2020artificial}.
 While it is impossible to include all industrial domains, we select these five as representative examples~\cite{pouyanfar2018survey} of successful ML implementations.
 Finally, to account for other domains, we also add raw ML implementations like maintained ML courses that we could not fit into the five selected domains, labeling them as ``Other ML'' (see Figure~\ref{fig.datacollection}).
-Understanding technical debt in machine learning courses is important; many practitioners initiate their ML journey through such courses.
+Such repositories are ML implementations with a lot of community activity.
+For instance, the project ML-Glossary\footnote{Accessed on: 2025-04-23 \url{https://github.com/bfortuner/ml-glossary}} has 3.1+K stars, 700+ forks, 135 watchers, and the Readme reports ~54K monthly users---demonstrating strong community adoption.
+Understanding technical debt in machine learning courses is important; many practitioners initiate their ML journey through such courses, and the non-trivial adoption of these projects clearly represents their role in the ML open source ecosystem.
 It is possible that within these courses, comprehensive practices for managing technical debt might not be thoroughly covered.
 Further, by incorporating the management of technical debt from an early stage, learners can develop robust foundations, promoting best practices applicable in diverse, real-world scenarios.